-A course designed to explore male, female differences in regard to emotions, perceptions, attitudes of relationships, and power of sexuality, focusing on psychological and socio-cultural influences on human sexuality and incorporating a life span perspective.
+Students explore male and female differences with regard to emotions, perceptions, attitudes of relationships, and power of sexuality.
+The course focuses on psychological and socio-cultural influences on human sexuality and incorporates a lifespan perspective.

 HREL 423 Biblical Resources for Counseling (3)